-I am a member of Professional photographers of America (PPA) and Professional photographers of California (PPC).
-I have attended West Coast school for professional photographers 3 times once on scholarship.
+I am a member of Professional Photographers of America (PPA) and Professional Photographers of California (PPC).
+I have attended West Coast School for Professional Photographers.
 I have attended numerous advanced workshops and I am a student of the profession.
 I continue to learn.

 My workshops are generally $40 and are usually 2 to 2 1/2 hours long.
 "One on one's,' or private lessons are usually $30 a session and can vary in time depending on the individual need.
 Usually an hour or a little longer.
 Also, if you attend a private session you will be able to email me or text me on an ongoing basis about photography.
 I do that because there is a lot of information given and we don't always retain everything.

 I started teaching photography as a way to give back.
 I was taught photography as a youngster and always said that I would teach it as soon as I was able.
 I mentored photographers who are hobbyist and photographers who became professional.
 I am proud and honored to teach photography.

 I have worked with beginner photographers to advanced/pro photographers.

 I have provided the Long Beach Police department with wall photos of there guys in action.
 The photos are on the walls in the West Division and thru out the South Division headquarters.
 The city of Long Beach and the Long Beach Police Department have used my photos for there website and recruiting brochures.
 I have provided the Long Beach Holiday Inn Hotel with photos for there brochures as well as other businesses.
 I have also provided Redondo Beach Police Department officers with a slew of old style photos for there personal collection.
 Several Long Beach Police officers have been thru my beginner's workshop with more attending in the future.